Szpadel/powermeal-ai-choice/new-api/API_INVESTIGATION.md

         var_cal_meal_id: t.var_cal_meal_id        // Meal variant
     },

-    // Frontend checks for existing dish but always uses POST r = this.currentDayInfo.dishes.find(l =>
+    // Frontend checks for existing dish to determine POST or PATCH r = this.currentDayInfo.dishes.find(l =>
         Number(l.var_cal_meal_id) === t.var_cal_meal_id),

-    // Note: Code shows PATCH logic but testing confirms only POST is used a = r ? this.cds.updateDishToClientDiet(n, Number(r.id))  // Would call PATCH (not used) : this.cds.addDishToClientDiet(n),                   // Calls POST (always used)
+    // Use PATCH if dish exists, POST if new a = r ? this.cds.updateDishToClientDiet(n, Number(r.id))  // Calls PATCH (when dish exists) : this.cds.addDishToClientDiet(n),                   // Calls POST (when new dish)

     // Find currently selected dish for this meal s = this.getSelectedDish(this.mealGroups.find(l =>